ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 ### [Accessing Variables]({{ site.repo_root }}exercises/accessing_variables/)

 While working on this module, you will learn how to access constants and variables defined by REDCap.
-You will also cover using `project-settings` to allow users to set variables and accessing those variables.
+You will also use `project-settings` to allow users to set variables.

 You may display this via a hook or a project plugin page.